LaMonte Wade Jr Player Props: Giants vs. Rangers

 LaMonte Wade Jr At The Plate

-- He has hit a home run in 11.3% of his games this year, and 2.8% of his chances at the plate.
+- He has hit a long ball in 11.2% of his games this year, and 2.8% of his trips to the dish.

-- Wade has had an RBI in 23 games this season (23.7%), including six multi-RBI outings (6.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Wade has driven home a run in 23 games this season (23.5%), including more than one RBI in 6.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 41 of 97 games this year, and more than once 6 times.
+- He has scored a run in 41 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.